opensvc/docs.opensvc.com/source/agent.items.rst

 ``<OSVCBIN>/pkg``   Executables to create package and optional, site-specific,
                     release scripts (none shipped in the opensvc-provided packages)

-``<OSVCVAR>/sync``  Where the production nodes of a cluster back up their
-                    configuration.
-These backups are used in case of disaster recovery activation to restore some specific configurations of the production nodes.

 ``<OSVCVAR>/lock``  Where executables create the lock-files used to ensure two
                     actions can not run simultaneously on the same service.